 With most credit cards, you can get a one-to-two-month loan on new purchases simply by paying your balance in full each month.
 But you can also forfeit your cards’ grace period by either paying your bill late or by intermittently carrying a balance.

-There’s no need to scramble for a 0% APR financing offer with a new credit card issuer.
-In fact, with most credit cards, your grace period can help you finance large purchases and reap rewards while using a free one-to-two-month loan simply by paying your statement balance in full each month.
+There’s no need to scramble for a 0 percent APR financing offer with a new credit card issuer.
+In fact, with most credit cards, your grace period can help you finance large purchases and reap rewards while using a free, one-to-two-month loan simply by paying your statement balance in full each month.

 Here’s what you need to know about credit card grace periods and how to use them to your advantage.

 A credit card grace period is a length of time during which you can charge purchases to your card and wait to pay for them without being charged interest.
 The period stretches from the end of the billing period until your next payment due date and must last at least 21 days, as mandated by the CARD Act of 2009.

 You can find out how long your card’s grace period is — and whether your card even offers one — by looking at the Schumer Box in your card’s terms and conditions.
 Underneath the APR disclosures, there will typically be a line that spells out how you can avoid paying interest.

 If you don’t see a line stating how you can avoid getting charged interest, that’s a red flag.
 It could mean your credit card doesn’t offer a grace period.
 In that case, your purchases will begin accumulating interest on day one of each transaction, even if you pay off your balance in full by the due date